GitMirroring/gnuboot/site/contrib.md

 Andrew Robbins
 --------------

-Worked on large parts of Libreboot's build system and related documentation.
+Worked on large parts of Libreboot's old build system and related documentation.
-Andrew joined the Libreboot project as a full time developer during June 2017.
+Andrew joined the Libreboot project as a full time developer during June 2017, until his departure in March 2021.
-IRC nick `and_who` on #libreboot IRC. **Former libreboot project maintainer.**

-Andrew was in charge of development for a rewrite of the Libreboot build system which was later scrapped, but a lot of features were implemented in that build system.
-The fundamental design of that new build system was no good, but aspects of it are now being implemented in the old one; development resumed on the old build system in late 2020, after the rewrite, which started in 2016, failed to produce releases.
-The work on that rewrite has been *archived* for reference.

-Andrew initially contributed a few fixes to Libreboot, and I, Leah Rowe, later recruited him to be a full time developer.
-I greatly appreciate his contributions to the Libreboot project.
+I, Leah Rowe, am very grateful to Andrew Robbins for his numerous contributions over the years.

 Arthur Heymans
 --------------